Jia Mi: Sima Lun's coup and death

 Many in the Jin court were unhappy with what had happened to Sima Yu.
 A group of conspirators flocked to Sima Lun who had the military capacity to stage a coup against the Jia clan.
 Lun agreed, but Sun Xiu told him to delay the plot in order to first get rid of Sima Yu, who they saw as a roadblock to their imperial ambition.
 Sun Xiu began to spread a rumour of a plot to place Sima Yu on the throne which reached Empress Jia.
 As Empress Jia began to worry, Sima Lun and Sun Xiu advised Jia Mi that he should convince his aunt to kill Sima Yu to destroy any hope of restoration.
-Jia Mi did so, and on April 27, 300, Sima Yu was forced to commit suicide.
+Jia Mi did so, and on April 27, 300, Sima Yu was assassinated.

 On the day of the coup, Sima Lun presented a forged edict from Emperor Hui, denouncing Empress Jia, Jia Mi and their partisans and calling for the Empress's disposal.
-The Prince of Qi, Sima Jiong, had his own edict summoning Jia Mi to have him executed.
+The Prince of Qi, Sima Jiong, had his own edict summoning Jia Mi to face his execution.
 Hearing this, Jia Mi fled under the Western Bells (西鍾), where he reportedly cried out, "O Empress, save me!".
 He was eventually caught and beheaded while his aunt was overthrown and later forced to commit suicide.